Limberakis Gerakaris: Early years

 Limberakis Gerakaris was born ca. 1644 in the town of Oitylo on the Mani Peninsula in the Greek Peloponnese.
 By the age of 15, he was serving as a galley rower in the Venetian navy.
 He is next heard of in 1664, described as a feared pirate.
 He was captured by forces of the Ottoman Empire in 1667 and imprisoned in the Bagnio of Istanbul, where he languished for at least two years and faced eventual execution.

-While Gerarkis had been pirating, many of his fellow Maniots were assisting longstanding Ottoman rival the Republic of Venice in the Cretan War of 1645 – 1669, in which the Ottomans prevailed.
+While Gerakaris had been pirating, many of his fellow Maniots were assisting longstanding Ottoman rival the Republic of Venice in the Cretan War of 1645 – 1669, in which the Ottomans prevailed.
 To punish the Maniots, Grand Vizier Köprülü Fazıl Ahmed Pasha sent the Turkish pirate Hasan Baba to subdue the region.
 The incursion failed.

 Köprülü next turned to his Maniot prisoner Gerakaris.
 Köprülü offered him release on condition that he govern Mani as an Ottoman vassal.
 He would be installed as "Bey of Mani" in exchange for paying regular tribute to the Sublime Porte and for garrisoning Turkish troops in Maniot strongholds.

 Gerakaris accepted the offer at some point after 1669, was transported to Mani, and assumed the new position; dates of his brief reign are uncertain.

 Rule and capture

-When Limberakis returned to Mani, he ruled like a tyrant with the backing of the Turkish garrisons in Kelefa and Porto Kagio, although the Turks were boxed into the castles by the surrounding Maniots.
-He made life so difficult for his enemies, the Stefanopouli family and some other families, that they were forced into self-exile, with 700 people moving to Corsica, where they were granted asylum by Genoa.
+When Limberakis returned to Mani, he ruled like a tyrant with the backing of the Turkish garrisons in Kelefa and Porto Kagio.
+He made life so difficult for his enemies, the Stefanopouli family and some other families, that they fled, with 700 people moving to Corsica, where they were granted asylum by Genoa.
 However, Limberakis soon fell out with the Turks and turned to piracy, raiding not only Ottoman but European ships.
 The Ottomans responded by capturing him during a raid in 1682 and taking him back to Constantinople, where he was imprisoned in the Bagnio.